Sindercube/The-Theatre/README.md

 - 👁️ Sacrifice your sanity in for forgotten knowledge.
 - 🩸 Survive deadly blood moons and perform taboo magic.
-- 💡 Create new gadgets for fighting or automation.
+- 💡 Create new gadgets for combat or automation.
 - 🎭 And more!

 ## Theatre Exclusive Features